neithere/argh/docs/tutorial.rst

 * how do I access the parser to fine-tune its behaviour?
 * how to keep the code as DRY as possible?
 * how do I expose the function under custom name and/or define aliases?
-* how do I get values of given type?
+* how do I have values converted to given type?
 * can I use a namespace object instead of the natural way?

 Just read on.